Logiqx/wsw-results/docs/ukwa/README.md

 | Windsurf / Windfoil    | 28 knots     | 26 knots       |
 | Wingfoil               | 25 knots     | 23 knots       |

 n.b.
-Increased speed requirements for the UKWA wingfoil fleet are also proposed in the table, based upon 2022 and 2023 results.
+Increased speed requirements for the UKWA wingfoil fleet have been determined using 2022 and 2023 results.